-SUBJECT AREA

-Knowledge and Thinking: Social Studies Research

-STANDARD

-Content is detailed and accurate and supports the argument/thesis

-Acknowledges sources' date and origin, and/or context/s (e.g. historical, political, social)

-Draws conclusions about sources' content and point of view in light of dates and origins, and/or context/s (e.g. historical, political, social)

-LEARNING TARGETS

-The content I include in my OpEd and Policy Brief is detailed and accurate and supports my argument.

-Knowledge and Thinking: Common Core ELA CCSS.ELA-LITERACY.WHST.11-12.7 Conduct short as well as more sustained research projects... synthesize multiple sources on the subject...
-CCSS.ELA-LITERACY.WHST.11-12.8 Gather relevant information from multiple authoritative print and digital sources...

-CCSS.ELA-LITERACY.WHST.11-12.9 Draw evidence from informational texts to support analysis, reflection, and research.
+SUBJECT AREA STANDARD LEARNING TARGETS Ŷ Content is detailed and accurate and supports the argument/thesis The content I include in my OpEd and Policy Brief is detailed and accurate and supports my argument.
+Knowledge and Thinking: Social Studies Research Acknowledges sources' date and origin, and/or context/s (e.g. historical, political, social) Draws conclusions about sources' content and point of view in light of dates and origins, and/or context/s (e.g. historical, political, social) Ş CCSS.ELA-LITERACY.WHST.11-12.7 Conduct short as well as more sustained research projects synthesize multiple sources on the subject CCSS.ELA-LITERACY.WHST.11-12.8 Gather relevant information from multiple authoritative print and digital sources CCSS.ELA-LITERACY.WHST.11-12.9 Draw evidence from informational texts to support analysis, reflection, and research.
 I can write a research paper in which I cite evidence from multiple sources like print and digital sources to support my research, analysis and reflection.

-Knowledge and Thinking: ELA Explanation or Argumentation Refers to varied evidence (e.g. information, quotes, and examples) that thoroughly supports the argument/thesis

-In my work I can refer for evidence like quotes and information to support my argument.
+Knowledge and Thinking: Common Core ELA Ŷ Refers to varied evidence (e.g. information, quotes, and examples) that thoroughly supports the argument/thesis In my work I can refer for evidence like quotes and information to support my argument.
+Knowledge and Thinking: ELA Explanation or Argumentation